Jack Suwinski Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective eight K/9, the third-worst in the league.
+- The Cardinals pitching staff is 26th in the league with a collective 8.1 strikeouts per nine innings.

-- The Cardinals have a 4.58 team ERA that ranks 21st across all league pitching staffs.
+- The Cardinals' 4.62 team ERA ranks 23rd across all MLB pitching staffs.

-- Cardinals pitchers combine to allow the first-fewest home runs in baseball (126 total, one per game).
+- The Cardinals surrender the fewest home runs in baseball (127 total, one per game).

-- Rom starts for the first time this season for the Cardinals.

 © 2023 Data Skrive.
 All rights reserved.